ujr/swtools/doc/Tools.md

 for indicating spelling problems or glossary terms.
 But not today.

+## Find patterns in lines

+The next tool, called **find**, looks for input lines that match the given *pattern*.
+It corresponds to the well-known Unix grep(1) tool, though for only a limited subset of *regular expressions* and fewer options.

+The pattern matching logic is straightforward except for closures (the `*` operator), which use a backtracking approach.
+“Real” implementations of regular expression matching compile the pattern into an automaton that can do the matching in a single pass over the input without backtracking, though I did not investigate.

+The C implementation of *find* is very close to the Pascal code from the book.
+The only major differences are that I do not pass indices by reference (`var` in Pascal) but instead choose appropriate return values, that I use C's capability to return anywhere from a function, and the strbuf library for growable strings.

+The problem with Pascal `var` arguments is that you cannot see that arguments are passed by reference, which makes for hard-to-read code.
+(C# requires the `ref` keyword to be present in method signatures
+*and* in method invocations, so it is immediately obvious where arguments are passed by reference.)

+Here are some patterns to test: `^` and `$` match each line, whereas `^$` only matches empty lines, and `^[ \t]*$` matches blank lines.

+TODO option `-i` to ignore case (cf ex 5-9)
+TODO metacharacter `+` for one or more (cf ex 5-10)

 ## Possible Improvements

 - count: accept arguments that name files